Boat Lore home

 Nautical Rules of the Road

 The USCG book, Navigation Rules – International/Inland, explains nautical rules of the road and every boat over 39 ft long must have a copy onboard.
 Smaller boats ought to.
-There are two sets of rules: Inland Rules, and International Regulations for Preventing Collisions at Sea (COLREGS).
+There are two sets of rules: Inland Rules (formally the U.S. Inland Navigation Rules in 33 CFR 83), and International Regulations for Preventing Collisions at Sea (COLREGS).
 The point where one set of rules supplants the other is the COLREGS demarcation line, marked on charts.

 When two